What Is Die-Cutting and How Is It Used for Custom Labels?

 We choose face stock by environment and handling.

-Paper fits indoor packaging.
+Paper fits indoor packaging and short life.

 Film fits moisture, abrasion, and long service.